brooklynrail/brooklynrail-platform/content/pages/donate-beta.md

 ---
 title: Donate Beta
-headline: Donate to the Rail
+headline: Help keep the Rail independent and free
 deck: For over 19 years, individual donations from artists, writers, friends, and patrons have been integral to our independence.
-Please help to keep the Rail independent and free.
+summary: Donate to the Brooklyn Rail
 ---

 For 19 years, The Brooklyn Rail has provided New Yorkers with a free and independent forum to engage with the arts.
 Despite current instability and distance, we remain committed to making our journal freely available to readers each month.